 3/10/04 Learning the Perfect Streamline

+Think your streamline is perfect?
+Think again.
+It probably could use some help.
 To make your streamline super-efficient, you must find every way possible to

 eliminate as much frontal resistance as you can.
 The perfect streamline takes a

 lot of practice, and demands extremely good flexibility.

 The following exercise, which should be done before workout with the rest of

 your pre-workout stretching, will help you develop the flexibility you’ll need

 to attain a perfect streamline.